lm209/Nobara-Steamdeck-install-for-ROG-Ally/README.md

 1.

-Please follow this guide to install Nobara steamdeck version on the ROG Ally.
+Please follow this Guide to install "Nobara Steam Deck" version on the ROG Ally.

 There has been alot of work done on this by none other than Glorious Eggroll the man of GEProton fame.